Monday’s ‘Days Of Our Lives’ Spoilers: Jordan Asks Rafe For A Huge Favor

 Ted is completely smitten with Hope, and it is causing some serious issues in her marriage to Rafe.
 The situation, along with the baby drama, may prove to be too much for the couple to handle.

-Elsewhere in Salem, JJ Deveraux (Casey Moss) be troubled when he finds a lighter in Claire Brady’s (Olivia Rose Keegan) jewelry box.
+Elsewhere in Salem, JJ Deveraux (Casey Moss) will be troubled when he finds a lighter in Claire Brady’s (Olivia Rose Keegan) jewelry box.
 Fans know that the lighter was used to set the cabin fire that nearly killed Ciara last year, and JJ could be just the person to break the case wide open, possibly even leading to his return to the police force.

 In the latest #DAYS, as Tripp and Haley get closer, Claire turns to Eve for help. https://t.co/ZsCmioRrzb pic.twitter.com/lr17AwMtkZ